Ryan Lavarnway

 Lavarnway began the 2015 season with the Baltimore Orioles but only played 10 games for them before getting designated for assignment on May 26.
 Signed by the Atlanta Braves, he served as A. J. Pierzynski's backup starting on June 15; though he spent the rest of the season with Atlanta, he only appeared in 27 games for them.
 Failing to make the Braves' roster in 2016, he spent most of the season in the minor leagues for the Toronto Blue Jays.
 Lavarnway received international honors in 2017, getting named Pool A MVP after playing for Team Israel at the 2017 World Baseball Classic.
 In the major leagues that year, he got into six games with the Oakland Athletics.
 He was a 2018 mid-season Triple-A All Star for the Indianapolis Indians.
 Called up by the Pittsburgh Pirates at the end of 2018, he had four hits in six at bats.
 Lavarnway started 2019 in the minor leagues again but was called up by the Reds in July.
 In his debut for the team on July 19, he became the first Red with six RBIs in his Cincinnati debut since RBIs became a statistic in 1920.
 However, he only played five games for the Reds before they returned him to the minor leagues.
 In November 2019, he obtained Israeli citizenship, hoping to play for Team Israel in baseball at the 2020 Summer Olympics.
 He played for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021, and his slugging percentage of .700 was 5th-highest at the Olympic Games.
 He signed a minor league contract with the Miami Marlins in December.
-He will play for Team Israel in the 2023 World Baseball Classic in Miami, Florida, in March 2023.
+He played for Team Israel in the 2023 World Baseball Classic.